Nikkei ends above 30,000 mark for 1st time in over 30 years

 Private consumption accounts for more than half of Japan's GDP.

-The Nikkei has nearly doubled since the pandemic pushed the benchmark index down to as low as 16,552.83 last March, a climb analysts have attributed to massive monetary easing by central banks and hefty fiscal spending by governments around the world.© KYODO
+The Nikkei has nearly doubled since the pandemic pushed the benchmark index down to as low as 16,552.83 last March, a recovery analysts have attributed to massive monetary easing by central banks and hefty fiscal spending by governments around the world.

+Kazuo Kamitani, a strategist in the Investment Content Department of Nomura Securities Co., said the impeachment acquittal of former U.S. President Donald Trump on Saturday also supported the market as hopes grew for a sooner-than-expected rollout of stimulus measures.

+But with the earnings reporting season nearing an end, the Nikkei's advance may slow, Kamitani said.

 Login to comment